2023–24 North American winter: Early February Canadian blizzard

 A slow-moving significant blizzard affected much of Atlantic Canada from February 2–5, dumping 2–5 ft of snow as the system stalled south of the Canadian Maritimes and Nova Scotia.
 A peak accumulation of 150 cm was measured in the town of Sydney, Nova Scotia.
 Blizzard-like conditions occurred across the eastern portions of the region as the system slowly moved east, and schools were closed and many roadside services were suspended during the duration of the storm.
 Hundreds of 9-1-1 calls were made during the height of the blizzard, particularly in the regions with heavier snowfall and gusty winds.

 Early February West Coast atmospheric rivers

 A Pineapple Express storm hit the state from February 1 to February 2, 2024, before moving over the United States and settling over the I-25 corridor in Colorado, where heavy snow fell.
-Another one is expected to hit February 3 and last until February 5, with the National Weather Service calling it "potentially life-threatening."
-Other news sources estimated that Los Angeles could receive six-months' worth of rain in the 48-hour period, while the Sierra Nevada mountains are generally expected to get 1 to 3 ft of snow, with over 4 ft of snow expected in higher elevations, such as Mammoth Lakes, CA. Parts of the San Bernardino Mountains' foothills could receive 10 to 12 in of rain.
-Total damages amounted to around $38 billion.
+Another one was expected to hit February 3 and last until February 5, with the National Weather Service calling it "potentially life-threatening."
+Other news sources estimated that Los Angeles could receive six-months' worth of rain in the 48-hour period, while the Sierra Nevada mountains were generally expected to get 1 to 3 ft of snow, with over 4 ft of snow expected in higher elevations, such as Mammoth Lakes, CA. Parts of the San Bernardino Mountains' foothills could receive 10 to 12 in of rain.
+Total damages amounted to around $3 billion.